-The documents/regulations relating to the operation of the IBS International Business School as a public benefit organisation and the use of its services may be inspected by prior arrangement with the Chief Financial Officer.
+The documents/regulations relating to the operation of International Business School as a public benefit organisation and the use of its services may be inspected by prior arrangement with the CEO.

-6 Entry into force
+8 Entry into force

 The current text of the IBS International Business School's Rules of Organisation and Operation shall enter into force on the day of its adoption.